 I have come to believe Hong Kongers’ defining strength is not organizing prowess but something more existential.
 After weathering decades of disappointment, Hong Kongers understand at last that there is no tomorrow waiting; that the future is not guaranteed, but must be won.
 I find a similar, grim clarity undergirding other movements of 2019: from the student-led uprisings in Chile against neoliberal cruelty, to the furious protests in Lebanon against austerity, to the thundering marches in Puerto Rico against corruption, to the ongoing struggle in Kashmir for basic dignity.
 In each of these places, the odds are not favorable: already, authoritarian elites and disaster capitalists are seizing this crisis to shore up their power.
 The people know they must struggle together or vanish.

 As I write this in the final week of May, protesters across dozens of U.S. cities are rising up against police brutality—showing none of us can afford to return to “normal,” that normal was never enough to begin with.
 That the state violence they face feels so familiar is no coincidence, but merely a reminder of what oppressed people already know.
 The violence has never stopped; the “world” has already ended; history is alive.
 All that’s left to do is fight.

-Wilfred Chan (@wilfredchan) is a contributing writer to the Nation and a member of Lausan.
-Currently based in New York, he covered the Umbrella Movement and its aftermath as a journalist in Hong Kong.
+Wilfred Chan is a contributing writer to The Nation and a freelance journalist based in New York City.